Near Goleta in Santa Barbara County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in these topic lists: Animals • Environment • Roads & Vehicles.

 Location.
 34° 28.441′ N, 120° 8.405′ W. Marker is near Goleta, California, in Santa Barbara County.
-Marker can be reached from U.S. 101, 3½ miles east of Mariposa Reina.
-Marker is located at a scenic pullout on US 101 eastbound lanes approximately 3.5 miles east of Exit 128 (Mariposa Reina).
-Marker can only be accessed from the eastbound lanes of the freeway.
+It can be reached from U.S. 101 3½ miles east of Mariposa Reina, on the right when traveling east.
+Located at Arroyo Hondo Vista Point, only accessible from the eastbound lanes.
 Touch for map.
 Marker is in this post office area: Goleta CA 93117, United States of America.
 Touch for directions.

 More about this marker.
-Marker may be reached by a short walk from the western end of the scenic pullout along the old US 101 roadbed.
+Marker can be reached by a short walk west from Arroyo Hondo Vista Point.